 That mood would dramatically change only a few days later as Lincoln was struck down by an assassin’s bullet.
 The making of Lincoln’s legacy, both myth and reality, would begin immediately.

-[The above is adapted from Lincoln: The Man Who Saved America, due in Barnes and Noble stores in summer 2017]
+[The above is adapted from Lincoln: The Man Who Saved America.]